ELS-RD/kernl/docs/how-to-guides/support-new-model.md

 sigmoid  Sigmoid()
 ```

-We see that the graph is straightforward sequence of operations.
+We see that the graph is a straightforward sequence of operations.
 To replace the first layer and its activation function, we just need to match the highlighted subgraph.
 To achieve that we create a simple torch module with a linear module and the tanh activation function.

 ``` { .py }
 class Pattern(torch.nn.Module):